SliceGX: Layer-wise GNN Explanation with Model-slicing: Experimental Study

 \subsection{Experimental Results}

-\stitle{Exp-1: Quality of explanations.} We evaluate explanation quality for target layer output, setting source layer $\L = \{1\}$, target layer $l_t = 1$, and training 3-layer \gcns with $k = 10$ for all datasets.
-We sample $100$ labeled nodes ($|V_T| = 100$) with known ground truth.
+\stitle{Exp-1: Quality of explanations.} We evaluated explanation quality for target layer output, setting source layer $\L = \{3\}$, target layer $l_t = 3$.
+The evaluation was conducted on a test set of 100 sampled, labeled nodes ($|V_T|=100$), with the explanation size $k$ set to 5\% of the total nodes in each graph.